-Persistent vCenter Sessions
+Persistent vCenter Server Sessions

-A persistent vCenter session relies on a session cookie.
-When the vCenter server receives a connection request (SessionManager.RetrieveServiceContent), the server creates a session cookie and returns it in the HTTP header of the response.
+A persistent vCenter Server session relies on a session cookie.
+When the vCenter Server receives a login request, the server creates a session cookie and returns it in the HTTP header of the response.
 The client-side .NET framework embeds the cookie in HTTP messages that the client sends to the server.